dashqrcodes/dashqrcodes/README.md

 ### The Short Version

+One of those non-technical founders thats very close to the problem, and because of Claude Code, I'm now building the solution in full-time startup mode building an MVP for a funral pilot.
 California native.
 Proud girl dad (19 & 23).
-Empty nester in full-time startup mode.
-23 years at LAFD.
-Retired to build DASH after a friend and fellow firefighter, **Kelly Wong**, died in the line of duty.
-So that he wouldn't be forgotten, I replaced the dash between the dates of birth and death with a metal QR code that shows his slideshow tribute.
+Empty nester 23 years at LAFD witnessing people die and then become forgotten.Retired to build DASH after a friend and fellow firefighter, **Kelly Wong**, died in the line of duty.
+So that he wouldn't be forgotten, I replaced the dash symbol between the dates of birth and death with a metal QR code that shows his slideshow tribute.
 That process was more difficult than it should have been so I launched DASH.

 That was the beginning.